mrolle45/scopetools/scopetools/scopes.md

 A Scope is built by first constructing it, and then calling primitive methods in the same order as corresponding items in the syntax tree.
 This will create and build all the nested scopes.

 The top of the Scopes tree is a RootScope, which contains a GlobalScope for each module.

-There are two ways to build the tree:
-1. Construct a RootScope() directly,
-    Build each GlobalScope using
-    `with root.nest(root.GLOB, module name (optional)) as glob:`
-    - primitive methods on glob and any nested scopes.
-2. Construct a `GlobalScope(name (optional))` directly.
-This creates a RootScope as its parent.
-The name, if provided, is bound in the RootScope.
-    `with glob.build():`
-    - primitive methods on glob and any nested scopes.
+The tree is built using the classmethod `ScopeTree.build()`.
+- The class is usually GlobalScope, but could be some other subclass of Scope.
+If the tree is not a GLOB, then a GLOB will be created as its parent.
+- A new ROOT is created to be the parent of the GLOB if one is not provided to `build()`.

-After any GlobalScope has been built, then any post-build methods may be called on any scope in its scope tree.
+- `build()` is a context manager.
+It yields the new tree After any GlobalScope has been built, then any post-build methods may be called on any scope in its scope tree.

 ## Primitive Methods

-A scope is specified by calling various primitive methods while scanning the scope's text.
+A scope is specified by calling various primitive methods while traversing the scope's source.

 - **`with scope.build(): ...`**
     All other primitives are called in this context.